pkoisti/SprintPredictor/README.md

 ### Optional: Jira Integration

-To use with your Jira instance, create a `.env` file with your credentials:
+To enable Jira integration, create a .env file containing your credentials and place it in the project root directory:
 ```
 JIRA_DOMAIN=your-domain.atlassian.net
 JIRA_EMAIL=your-email@company.com